Habeebiy/SQL-Project/cleaning_data.md

 DROP COLUMN socialengagementtype

-**----Drop productrefundamount AND itemrevenue as they both appear to have empty data** ALTER TABLE all_sessions
+**--Drop productrefundamount AND itemrevenue as they both appear to have empty data** ALTER TABLE all_sessions
 DROP COLUMN transactionid